The College hosts ten research units and is affiliated with numerous other University of Kentucky research centers and institutes:

 Dan M. Ionel, Acting Director, (859) 257-3926

-Advancement of Unmanned Systems technologies is primary goal of the USRC.
+Advancement of Unmanned Systems technologies is the primary goal of the USRC.
 In addition to sharing resources for increasing statewide industry awareness and understanding national directions and policies, the USRC partners faculty, students and businesses to focus on development and performance evaluation of systems, platforms, components, sensors, and software.

 Suzanne Weaver Smith, Director, (859) 323-4545